Add GIS map shape first to your model before you can create a GIS markup elements network.

 When you connect GIS routes to GIS points or regions, they compose a network:

-- GIS Point and GIS Region — use these GIS markup elements as nodes on your map which define cities, countries, stores, etc.
+GIS Point and GIS Point and GIS Region — use these GIS markup elements as nodes on your map which define cities, countries, stores, etc. GIS Region — use these GIS markup elements as nodes on your map which define cities, countries, stores, etc.

-- GIS Route — use GIS routes to connect the nodes, points or regions, to compose a network.
+GIS Route — use GIS routes to connect the nodes, points or regions, to compose a network.
+GIS Route — use GIS routes to connect the nodes, points or regions, to compose a network.

 If you manually connect, for instance, a GIS point to a GIS route, you will see that the connection is highlighted with the cyan color.
 It means that they are connected into network: